dellalibera/gym-backgammon/README.md

 Each tuple represents a move in the form `(source, target)`

 #### NOTE:
-At the moment, among all the possible valid actions there are no the actions to ask for doubling and accept/reject a doubling.
+The actions of asking a double and accept/reject a double are not available.

 Given the following configuration ([starting position](#starting_position), `BLACK` player in turn, `roll = (1, 3)`):
 ```